nvngroup/pitu/DOCUMENTATION-en.md

 - Always use the return of `sendMessage` to store the message object, making future operations (edit, delete, quote, etc) easier.
 - For bulk operations (e.g., marking multiple messages as read), use the bulk methods (`readMessages`, `sendReceipts`).
 - Sending to groups is more complex due to the need to distribute keys and ensure delivery to all participants.
-- Baileys automatically handles end-to-end encryption, but it is important to keep session and key storage secure.
+- Pitu automatically handles end-to-end encryption, but it is important to keep session and key storage secure.
 - Use socket events (`messages.upsert`, `messages.update`, etc) to monitor message status and update your system in real time.

 #### 7. Advanced Example: Sending, Editing, and Deleting